toggledbits/MatrixFireFast/README.md

 If you enabled the brightness test, PixelTest will now turn on all LEDs at your configured brightness (`BRIGHT`) and hold for 30 seconds.
 This will allow you to measure the maximum draw on your power supply with that brightness.
 If you have USB-powered your matrix through the microprocessor, and you have a large matrix, there's a good chance it will crash at this point.
 Don't use USB as a power supply; you need something more.

-PixelTest will then start another test cycle.
+PixelTest will then do a few seconds of "random sparkles" and start another test cycle.

 > NOTE: If you get no display at all, check all of the following: you are wired to the correct data pin; your matrix is powered correctly; check your configuration.